 Aside from adding an avatar to your name and number, you can also personalize the About description.
 The default status on your profile is, “Hey there, I am Using WhatsApp” and that can get a little old, especially if most of your contacts didn’t bother to change it either.
-Don’t be like that.
+Don’t be that person.
 Change your status to anything you want, or even use some of the pre-made statuses if you don’t feel like making up a new one.
-WhatsApp has plenty of choices like: Available, Busy, At school, At work, In a meeting, Battery about to die, Sleeping, and a bunch more.
+WhatsApp has plenty of choices including: Available, Busy, At school, At work, In a meeting, Battery about to die, Sleeping, and a bunch more.

 - In the Settings pane under Edit Profile, locate the About line and tap.

-- You’ll see the Currently Set To status and you can choose from the premade ones.
+- You’ll see the Currently Set To status and you can choose from the pre-made ones.